omnirom/android/README.md

 ## Getting Started ##
 ---------------

-To get started with OmniROM, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html).
+To get started with OMNI sources to build TWRP, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html).

-To initialize your local repository using the OmniROM trees, use a command like this:
+To initialize your local repository using the OMNIROM trees to build TWRP, use a command like this:

+    repo init -u git://github.com/minimal-manifest-twrp/platform_manifest_twrp_omni.git -b twrp-8.1

+To initialize a shallow clone, which will save even more space, use a command like this:

-    repo init -u git://github.com/omnirom/android.git -b android-8.1
+    repo init --depth=1 -u git://github.com/minimal-manifest-twrp/platform_manifest_twrp_omni.git -b twrp-8.1

 Then to sync up: